Experiential Education programs offered at your school by Walt:

 Team Building/Co-operative Games -This fun and exciting unit promotes team building through group problem solving, communication and leadership development.
 Through participation in initiative tests, group challenges and crazy games, the students move toward dismantling the barriers between them and functioning better as a group.
 Trust activities can be included if the group warrants.
 Equipment provided.
 1 to 3 hours.

 First Nations -The objective of this unit is to give students a better understanding of the history and culture of our First Nations and their experience.
-The unit includes cultural features, values, European arrival, wars, treaties, residential schools, land claims as well as First Nations’ games like the rattle game, leg wrestling, balance game, stick toss, and the thicket game.
-The students will learn what the games teach, and sing a song accompanied by a water drum.
+However, I strongly recommend that you acquire the services of a local first nations elder, who can give you this information first hand.
+The unit includes cultural features, values, European arrival, wars, treaties, residential schools, land claims as well as First Nations’ games.
+The students will learn what the games teach, and sing a song accompanied by a drum.
 They will also learn about restorative justice, see artifacts, hear legends and see how they reflect cultural values.
-They will observe wilderness skills (bow drill and flint fire starting).
+If time permits, they will observe wilderness skills (bow drill and flint fire starting).
 3 to 4 hours.

 Pioneers -This unit is full tilt participation!
 The students will engage in hands-on pioneer activities and develop a better understanding of the challenging life of our early settlers.
 It includes readings from diaries.
 In groups, students will: